-Different pathogens release a diverse range of biomolecules during host colonization to support infection, such as host cell wall degrading enzymes, toxins, and protein effectors that manipulate host physiology and immunity.
-We have identified small RNAs synthesized by the fungal pathogen Botrytis cinerea that enter host cells and suppress host immunity.
-Our recent work provided the first report of a fungal pathogen, Botrytis cinerea that delivers mobile small RNAs into host plants for immune suppression.
-Herein, Botrytis small RNAs mimic host plant microRNAs and hijack the host RNA interference (RNAi) pathway to silence host immunity genes (1).
-We investigate whether other pathogens have also evolved small RNA-based virulence strategies.
-Moreover, is largely missing (2-4).
-We employ genomics, transcriptomics, bioinformatics, molecular genetics and biochemical approaches to gain fundamental knowledge of the underlying mechanisms of cross-kingdom RNAi.
-Understanding the molecular mechanisms and factors determining cross-kingdom RNAi bears enormous potential in its application into RNA-based crop biotechnology.
+Different pathogens release a diverse range of biomolecules during host colonization to support infection.
+Recently, we have identified small RNAs produced by the fungal plant pathogen Botrytis cinerea that enter the host cell during infection and suppress host plant immunity.
+Herein, Botrytis small RNAs mimic the plant microRNAs and hijack the host RNA interference (RNAi) pathway to silence host immunity genes.
+This discovery provided the first evidence of a fungal pathogen using mobile small RNAs to suppress host plants immunity as a virulence strategy that we name cross-kingdom RNAi.
+We are currently investigating how widespread small RNA-based virulence strategies and cross-kingdom RNAi are among different microbial pathogen-host systems.
+Moreover, we are trying to understand how small RNA molecules are transported from fungi into the host cell during the infection process.
+Our group employs a diverse set of genomics, transcriptomics, bioinformatics, molecular genetics, and biochemical approaches to gain fundamental knowledge of the underlying mechanisms of cross-kingdom RNAi.
+Understanding these molecular mechanisms and factors that determines cross-kingdom RNAi bears enormous potential in its application into RNA-based biotechnology.

 1. A. Weiberg et al., Fungal small RNAs suppress plant immunity by hijacking host RNA interference pathways.
 Science 342, 118-123 (2013).

 2. M. Knip, M. E. Constantin, H. Thordal-Christensen, Trans-kingdom cross-talk: small RNAs on the move.
 PLoS Genet 10, e1004602 (2014).